YaxinCheng/archive-reader/README.md

 * libarchive >= 3.2.0
   * Check it with command `pkg-config --libs --cflags libarchive 'libarchive >= 3.2.0'`

+## Known Issues
+* Encrypted 7z are not supported due to the limit of libarchive

 ## Compile
 ```shell
 cd SOME_DIR